Manuscript Details

 Study Participants

-The RCT sample included families from one of the 19 Bureau of Indian Education school catchment areas that were included in the QED analysis.
-The site was selected for the RCT because it had more eligible families than space in the program.
-Within the RCT, 129 families were randomly assigned, with 63 families assigned to the treatment group (Baby FACE) and 66 assigned to the comparison group (business-as-usual).
+• The study sample included families from one Bureau of Indian Education school catchment area taking part in a randomized controlled trial.
+A total of 129 families were randomly assigned in this area, with 63 families assigned to the home visiting intervention group and 66 assigned to the comparison group.

 Setting